Sampling Sphere Packings with Continuum Glauber Dynamics: Introduction

-In another line of work, Guo and Jerrum give a perfect sampler for $\lambda<2^{-(d+1/2)}$ with runtime $O(N)$, where $N$ is the expected number of spheres \cite{GJ21}.
-Subsequently, Anand, G\"obel, Pappik, and Perkins showed existence of a perfect sampling algorithm for the hard sphere model on finite boxes $\Lambda\subseteq \R^d$ whose expected runtime is $O(|\Lambda|)$ , where $|\Lambda|$ is the volume of the domain, assuming Strong Spatial Mixing.
-Note that the runtimes depend on Strong Spatial Mixing constants, the activity $\lambda$, and the dimension \cite{AGPP24}.

-Dai Pra and Posta~\cite{DP13} showed that if $\lambda\le (1-\delta)\dfrac{1}{C_{\phi}}$, Continuum Glauber dynamics satisfies a Modified Log-Sobolev Inequality (MLSI) with constant at least $\delta$, which is a stronger statement than the spectral gap result of \cite{KL03}.

-\paragraph{Acknowledgments. } We are grateful to Will Perkins for many valuable remarks and pointers.
-We also thank Mark Jerrum, Marcus Michelen and Zongchen Chen for helpful discussions.
+\paragraph{Acknowledgments. } We are deeply grateful to Will Perkins for many valuable remarks and pointers.
+We also thank Mark Jerrum, Marcus Michelen and Zongchen Chen for helpful discussions and anonymous reviewers for useful comments.
 This work is supported in part by NSF Awards CCF-2106444 and CCF-2504994, and a Simons Investigator Award.